AssetFetch/spec/spec.md

 ## 7.2.
 Datablock value templates
 This section describes additional data types that can be used within other datablocks.
 They exist to eliminate the need to re-specify the same data structure in two different datablock definitions.
-*The templates can not be used directly as datablocks under their template name.*
+*The templates can not be used directly as datablocks under their template name, though some datablock completely inherit their structure under a new name.*

 ### 7.2.1. `variable_query`
 This template describes an HTTP query whose parameters are controllable by the user.